FraFerrazzi/exprob_assignment2/README.md

 roslaunch exprob_assignemnt1 surveillance2_random.launch
 ```

-Four new terminal windows are going to be opened, making a total of five open windows when the program gets launched. \
+Four new `xterm` windows are going to be opened, making a total of five open windows when the program gets launched. \
 One corresponds to the `state_machine.py` GUI which gives visual feedback on what is happening during the execution of the software architecture.
 One shows a user interface regarding the battery level, controlled by the `robot_battery_state.py` node, which stimuli can be both random or manual depending on the launch file used to run the project.
 The other two display the behavior of the `aruco_detection.cpp` and the `move_cam.cpp`.
 The former allows seeing when a marker is detected and its information, whereas the latter states the correct functioning of the arm's motion. \
 The fifth window regards the main terminal where warnings coming from `MoveBase` and `Gmapping` are printed.